scattered-network/scattered-storage/README.md

-# scattered-storage
 An agnostic management system for the Ceph storage platform.

 ## Why?
-After spending more than a decade helping employers and clients work with a fragmented ecosystem of tools for the management of their Ceph clusters I have grown tired of constantly having to solve the same problems.

-Inspired by the ethos behind Ceph, this software is an attempt at building a hardware, OS, and tooling agnostic management system for Ceph.
+This project is inspired by the ethos behind Ceph, this software is an attempt at building a hardware, OS, and tooling agnostic management system for Ceph.

+## What?
+Currently, this is a collection of methods which perform actions on, against, or for a cluster.
+The project is written in Go and is designed to be used as a library.